mku11/Salmon-AES-CTR/README.md

 Nonce sequencer in app sandbox (Android Only)
 Nonce sequencer with SHA-256 chksum (Windows Only)
 Nonce sequencer via windows service (Windows Only)
+Experimental Spring Web Service for use with remote drives (Java and C# clients only)

 ### So why another encryption library?
 **Native implementation:**